 - Students Studying Abroad

-Depending on a student’s particular financial status, his/her award may not cover all study abroad costs.
-There are federal loan limits based on a student’s academic level that prevent UNC from funding an unlimited amount in Stafford loans to students.
+Depending on a student’s particular financial status, the financial aid award may not cover all study abroad costs.
+There are federal loan limits based on a student’s academic level that prevent UNC from funding an unlimited amount in Federal Direct Stafford loans to students.
 Private loans may be an option for those who qualify.

 Study abroad students should have personal funds available to cover the cost of travel and to sustain them for a few weeks, as financial aid funds will not be available until actual full-time academic enrollment verification is completed.
-Students will also need extra funds for vacation travel as federal law prevents the use of funds for such costs.
+Students will also need extra funds for vacation travel as federal regulations prevent the use of funds for such costs.

 - Summer Aid

-Processing will begin April 20th and the deadline for summer aid is July 20th.
-Be sure to be registered before July 20th.
-Summer aid will be accepted through Ursa under the View/Accept Award Offer
+Processing will begin in April for all students registered for summer classes that have a current year FAFSA on file.
+The deadline for summer aid is July 20.
+Summer aid will be accepted through Ursa under the View/Accept Award Offer tab.

 - Work Study and Student Employment